How Can Cordless Tools Replace Corded Tools? By Using More Current

 In order for the battery pack to only provide 15 amps of current to match what you get out of the wall, it would also have to be wired for 120 volts.

-When I spoke with Paul Fry, Cordless Guru for Milwaukee Tool (my title for him, not his official one), he gave me a little more insight into how cordless tools are replacing corded tools.
-He said the original lithium-ion tools that came out years ago were only able to produce a few hundred watts out.
+When I spoke with Paul Fry, Cordless Guru for Milwaukee Tool (my title for him, his official title is VP of Product Management), he gave me a little more insight into how cordless tools are replacing corded tools.
+He said the original batch of lithium-ion tools that came out years ago could only produce a few hundred watts out.
 With better cell and tool technology, manufacturers can now produce a few thousand watts out.